 - Reinforce peace of mind.
 All these elements work together to remind parents why they chose your school and that your school’s teachers contribute to their child’s success and growth.
 It’s a team effort.

-Next, we’ll cover six topics you may want to include in a preschool newsletter for parents, and where to find content for them.
-These aren’t in any particular order, and we’re not recommending you include all that information in every newsletter.
+Next, let’s explore five key topics to include in your preschool newsletter, along with where to find great content.
+These topics aren’t in any particular order, and you don’t need to include all of them in every newsletter.

-Here are six topics you can include in preschool newsletters for parents:
+Here are five topics you can include in preschool newsletters for parents:

 This type of content is based on current events.
 It lets parents know what’s happening in and around your school.